cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     show alice --address)
 ```

-Replace `password` by the passphrase you picked when creating the keys.
+Replace `password` with the passphrase you picked when creating the keys.

 Have Alice add her initial balance in the genesis: